 Divide and Conquer

-Divide and Conquer is an abstract strategy board game for 3-4 players.
+Divide and Conquer is an abstract strategy board game for 3-4 players published by Light Fun Games.
 As the Commander of a battalion of troops, you plan out and execute troop movements to secure objective regions around the game board.
 Your opponent’s competing troops will cause you to tangle and engage in conflict taking on causalities and slowing your pace to victory.
 You must anticipate the other players’ strategies by moving with precision and seizing the initiative.
 Sometimes your position is defensive to block an opponent from an objective and other times you are invading occupied regions to weaken the offensive of another player.